SigmaJahan/DEFault-DNN-Debugging/README.md

    - The actual DNN program for the case studies (e.g., PixelCNN) is in `i_CaseStudy`.
    - Extract the dynamic and static features in the same way for the DNN program of the case study.
    - Go to `d_DEFault/d_CaseStudyTest/..` and run the scripts to detect and diagnose faults in the DNN program

+### Running DEFault on a sample model (Recommended)

+- `0_Artifact_Testing`: The 0_Artifact_Testing directory is designed to facilitate the reproduction of the case study results presented in the research paper.
+Due to the computational and time-intensive nature of processing the entire dataset, this directory focuses on verifying functionality and reusability using selected case studies.

+This directory contains all necessary artifacts to reproduce the case study results, including:
+Data, Pre-trained models, Requirements, Evaluation Script and Readme files with step-by-step instructions for reproducing results.

+By following the provided instructions, users can validate the functionality of the proposed approach with minimal computational overhead.

 ### Requirements